EdbMails EDB Recovery and Migration software

 • Step 2: Check the status of the Exchange database from eseutil

-Execute the command eseutil/mh on your database to check its status.
-This command checks for any errors and displays if it is in Clean or Dirty Shutdown.
+Run the command eseutil/mh to check the status of your database.
+This command will scan for any errors and show whether the database is in a Clean or Dirty Shutdown state.

 • Step 3: Remount the database if there are no errors

-If the status from the proceeding step is Clean Shutdown, it means that the transaction logs have been committed to the database.
-You can remount the database with the cmdlet Mount-Database –Identity and restore your emails to the Exchange server.
+If the status from the previous step shows Clean Shutdown, it means the transaction logs have been successfully committed to the database.
+You can proceed by remounting the database using the command Mount-Database -Identity, which will restore your emails to the Exchange server.

 • Step 4: Perform a soft and hard recovery if the database fails to mount

-However, if the status shows Dirty Shutdown, you cannot mount the database without performing a recovery.
-To perform the soft recovery, copy paste the missing Exchange transaction log files into the database folder and run the cmdlet eseutil/r to reply the logs to the EDB.
+If the status shows Dirty Shutdown, you won't be able to mount the database without performing a recovery.
+To perform a soft recovery, copy paste the missing Exchange transaction log files into the database folder and run the command eseutil /r to replay the logs to the EDB.

 If the log files are missing, the only option is to perform a hard recovery with the cmdlet eseutil/p.Remember that the hard recovery operation purges any unrecoverable data and results in a data loss.